Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Acknowledgements

-\textbf{Acknowledgements.} FM was supported by NSF grant DMS-1814104 and NSF CAREER grant DMS-1943580.
-RN was supported by the European Research Council under ERC grant No. 647812 (UQMSI).
-GPP was supported by the Leverhulme trust and EPSRC grant EP/R001898/1.
+The authors would like to thank the anonymous referees for their constructive comments that improved the quality of this paper.
+F.M. was supported by NSF grant DMS-1814104 and NSF CAREER grant DMS-1943580.
+R.N. was supported by the European Research Council under ERC grant No. 647812 (UQMSI).
+G.P.P. was supported by the Leverhulme trust and EPSRC grant EP/R001898/1.